armcortex/onefile/readme.md

 - `--calc_token`: Calculates file token count
 - `--file_path`: File path for token calculation

+## Helper Scripts

+Two helper scripts are provided to simplify the execution of the main Python script:

+1. `onefile_helper_script.sh` (for Unix-like systems)
+2. `onefile_helper_script.bat` (for Windows)

+These scripts automatically set up the environment, determine the appropriate paths based on the hostname, and run the main Python script with predefined arguments.
+They also generate a unique timestamp for the output filename.

+To use these scripts:

+1. Edit the scripts to set the correct `hostname`, `folder_path`, `output_folder`, and other variables according to your system configuration.
+2. Make the bash script executable (for Unix-like systems):

 ## Example

 Given the following folder structure: